angrysky56/ai-socratic-clarifier/README.md

 ## Configuration

 Configuration settings are stored in `config.json` and can be modified to:
-- Change the Ollama model
+- Change the local model
 - Adjust analysis parameters
 - Configure embedding models
 - Enable/disable specific features

-## Customization
+## Customization (currently removed feature as unneeded may re-integrate a version of this)

 You can customize issue detection by adding patterns to the `custom_patterns` directory:
 - `vague.json`: Patterns for vague terminology